Leighton Buzzard Light Railway: Original railway

-The preservation era
+Preservation

-In 1968 the line was more lightly used and volunteers under the name of "The Iron Horse Railway Preservation Society" took over the line on weekends to run the first formal passenger services on the line.
+In November 1966 "The Iron Horse Railway Preservation Society" was formed with the objective of running passenger services on the line.
+They ran their first excursion on 3 March 1966, using two Simplex locomotives at each end of a train of three bogie wagons borrowed from the railway.
+By 1968 the line was more lightly used and the Iron Horse Society began regular passenger services on the line.
 Part of the agreement between the railway and the volunteers was that volunteers would repair the permanent way.
 This was undertaken, the group having purchased secondhand rolling stock and four Simplex diesels from the St Albans Sand and Gravel company, which were dismantled and formed into one machine.
 The last sand train ran on the main line in 1969, although several quarries continued to use the lines within their quarries.
 These were eventually replaced by roads and conveyor belts and the last internal quarry line was abandoned in 1981.
 Today the line is run purely as a heritage railway.

 A large collection of steam and internal combustion locomotives run on the line.
-Visitors can ride the train and are issued with an Edmondson ticket.
+Visitors can ride the train and can be issued with an Edmondson ticket.
 There is a collection of industrial railway locomotives at Stonehenge Works towards the northern end of the line.

 The railway is promoted by the Campaign to Protect Rural England.
+On 22 June 2013, John Travolta visited the railway with his son Benjamin.